jasp-stats/jasp-desktop/Docs/development/translate.md

 #### *Create the binary .mo and .qm files*
 For translators that might have a complete build environment of JASP: edit JASP-Desktop.pro and the  GENERATE_LANGUAGE_FILES = true.
 Rebuilding the JASP-Desktop will give you all the binary translation files.<br><br>
-Translators that want to test their translations on an already installed version of JASP:<br>Be sure that the first three items of the Section 4 are installed.
+Translators who wish to test their translations on an already installed version of JASP:<br>Be sure that the first three items of the Section 4 are installed.
 The following commands from a terminal in the jasp-desktop folder can be run to create the .mo and .qm files.

 1. The Qt JASP interface .qm file: jasp\_xx.qm<br>From a terminal run: <br> > ~/Qt/5.14.2/clang_64/bin/lrelease ./JASP-Desktop/po/jasp\_xx.po -qm jasp\_xx.qm<br>
 This creates a jasp\_xx.qm.<br>